crawles/markdown_preview/readme_example.md

 ## Usage: Execute SQL on a PostgreSQL Database using SQLAlchemy

-Relational databases can be accessed using SQLAlchemy or any library implementing the [Python DB 2.0 Specification](https://www.python.org/dev/peps/pep-0249/) such as the [psycopg2](http://initd.org/psycopg/) Python library.
+Relational databases can be accessed using [SQLAlchemy](https://www.sqlalchemy.org/) or any library implementing the [Python DB 2.0 Specification](https://www.python.org/dev/peps/pep-0249/).

 ~~~
 # create SQLAlchemy engine for postgres